Wang Chung-yi

 Wang Chung-yi (王崇儀 (Wáng Chóngyí); born 21 May 1952) is a Taiwanese politician.
 He was the Minister of the Coast Guard Administration of the Executive Yuan from 8 December 2014 until 20 May 2016.

 Education

-Wang obtained his bachelor's degree in law from National Chung Hsing University in 1974, and a master's degree from the College of Management of National Sun Yat-sen University.
+Wang graduated from National Chung Hsing University in 1974 with a Bachelor of Laws (LL.B.) and earned a master's degree from the College of Management of National Sun Yat-sen University.